 “Exceptional circumstances” and the Statutory Residence Test

-A recent Upper Tribunal case has highlighted HMRC’s strict view of what constitutes ‘exceptional circumstances’, Andrew McCready explains.
+A recent Upper Tribunal case has highlighted HMRC’s strict view of what constitutes ‘exceptional circumstances’, we explain.

 Since 2013 an individual’s UK tax residence has been determined by the Statutory Residence Test (SRT).
 The SRT works by counting the number of days you are present at midnight in the UK and applying that number against a series of tests and conditions.